krzysztofzuraw/kzuraw.com/src/content/writing/2020-03-07-cypress-gatsby.md

 A full example of config is [here](https://github.com/krzysztofzuraw/blog/blob/master/.github/workflows/main.yml#L13-L26).

 That's all.
-I don't have many e2e tests - I'm using them as a way to check if dependency updates made by [Dependabot](https://dependabot.com/) not only pass TypeScript compilator but if they do not break rendering of my blog.
+I don't have many e2e tests - I'm using them as a way to check if dependency updates made by [Dependabot](https://dependabot.com/) not only pass TypeScript complicator but if they do not break rendering of my blog.

 ## Summary